Skip to main content

 Stephanie Landau

-9/11 Community Projects and Initiatives Director, Voices Center for Resilience
+9/11 Community Projects and Initiatives Director, VOICES

 Stephanie Landau is VOICES Director of 9/11 Community Projects & Initiatives.
 She has overseen and implemented a variety of programs, including VOICES outreach efforts for the CDC’s World Trade Center Health Program for the survivor and responder community for over a decade.